KoshreeV/Spotify_Recommendations_using_BFS/README.md

-BFS-Based Song Recommendation System 🎵
+##BFS-Based Song Recommendation System 🎵
-Overview
+-Overview
 This project implements a Breadth-First Search (BFS) algorithm to generate song recommendations based on user interactions.
 The dataset consists of users and the songs they have listened to, forming a bipartite graph where users are connected to songs and vice versa.
 The BFS algorithm explores this graph to suggest new songs based on a user's listening history.

-Graph Representation
+-Graph Representation
 The dataset is transformed into an undirected bipartite graph, where:

 Users are connected to the songs they have listened to.